Home » Cryptocurrency Trading Guide

 How to pick the best cryptocurrency exchange

-LiquidityLiquidity – An exchange with high liquidity means that trades will be filled quickly, and traders can easily withdraw money at any time.
-A liquid exchange is unlikely to be a ground for market manipulation, as the high volumes on such an exchange make it reliable to trade with.
+LiquidityLiquidity – An exchange with high liquidity means that trades will be executed quickly, and traders can easily withdraw money at any time.
+A high-liquidity exchange is unlikely to be a ground for market manipulation, as the high volumes on such an exchange make it reliable to trade with.

 SecuritySecurity – Security should be a top priority for any exchange.
 Some cryptocurrency exchanges have been victims of hacks where tokens worth hundreds of millions of dollars were stolen.
 Ensure the exchange uses the best technology to secure their website and protect customers’ data.